-We have demonstrated room temperature optical 13C DNP using the NV- centers and the pentacene molecules.
-The 13C polarization was successfully built up in microdiamonds to 0.01 %, and in PBA to 0.12 %.
-The difference between these polarization is due to a multitude of the favoring/disfavoring factors.
+We have demonstrated room-temperature optical 13C DNP using the NV- centers and the pentacene molecules.
+The 13C polarization was successfully built up in microdiamonds to 0.01 % and in PBA to 0.12 %.
+The difference between these polarizations is due to a multitude of favoring/disfavoring factors.

-- 370 In the diamond sample, the contact time $t{\rm MW}$ in the ISE sequence can be set much longer than that in PBA, thanks to the persistent nature of the ground triplet state of the NV- center.
-However, the permanent nature of the paramagnetic NV- system turns into a disadvantage for the next, spin diffusion step; paramagnetic electrons of the NV- centers cause a significant local field around the 13C spins in the vicinity, creating spin diffusion barriers around them.
-Unfortunately, those 13C spins that are most likely to be directly polarized are inside the barrier, so that they are least likely to distribute the polarization away - outside the barrier.
+In the diamond sample, the contact time t{MW} in the ISE sequence can be set much longer than that in PBA, thanks to the persistent nature of the ground triplet state of the NV- center.
+However, the permanent nature of the paramagnetic NVsystem turns into a disadvantage for the next, spin-diffusion step: paramagnetic electrons of the NV- centers cause a significant local field around the 13C spins in the vicinity, creating spin-diffusion barriers around them.
+Unfortunately, those 13C spins that are most likely to be directly polarized are inside the barrier, so that they are least likely to distribute the polarization away outside the barrier.
 The 13C spins just outside the barrier can both receive the electron polarization and undergo spin diffusion.
-However, their relatively long distance to the NV- center leads to the low exchange probability $\xi^{NV} \simeq 0.0067$.
-Moreover, many other paramagnetic electron defects in diamond, such as P1 centers, play the same detrimental role for an efficient spread of the nuclear polarization.
+However, their relatively long distance to the NV- center leads to the low exchange probability $\xi^{\rm NV} \simeq 0.0067$.
+Moreover, many other paramagnetic electron defects in diamond, such as P1 centers, play the same detrimental role in the efficient spread of the nuclear polarization.

-The PBA system is free from the problem of diffusion barrier due to the transient nature of the paramagnetic electrons in 380 the triplet state, which decays to the 'dark', diamagnetic, ground state within the lifetime of the order of several microseconds.
-Even though the contact time is limited by the rather short lifetime, the efficiency of the direct, electron-to- 13 C polarization transfer was found to be higher than that for the case of the microdiamond sample.
+The PBA system is free from the problem of diffusion barriers due to the transient nature of the paramagnetic electrons in the triplet state, which decays to the "dark", diamagnetic, ground state within the lifetime on the order of several microseconds.
+Even though the contact time is limited by the rather short lifetime, the efficiency of the direct, electron-to-13C polarization transfer was found to be higher than that for the case of the microdiamond sample.
 However, the effect of abundant 1H spins reduces both the efficiency of the direct polarization transfer and of 13C spin diffusion.
 Even though one carefully optimizes the microwave amplitude in favor of the 13C spins, a considerable amount of electron polarization was found to leak to the 1H spins.

-In addition, ${}^{1}\text{H}{}^{13}\text{C}$ dipolar broadening (see SI) lifts up the degeneracy in the energy levels of the ${}^{13}\text{C}$ spin packets, reducing the ${}^{13}\text{C}$ spin-diffusion rate and thereby the buildup of overall ${}^{13}\text{C}$ polarization.
-The ${}^{13}\text{C}$ spin diffusion coefficient in PBA evaluated from the R dependence of the initial buildup rate in comparison with numerical simulation was found to be two orders of magnitude lower than the spin-diffusion coefficient for the naturally abundant ${}^{13}\text{C}$ spins in diamond.
+In addition, ${}^{1}\text{H}-{}^{13}\text{C}$ dipolar broadening (see the Supplement) lifts up the degeneracy in the energy levels of the ${}^{13}\text{C}$ spin packets, reducing the ${}^{13}\text{C}$ spin-diffusion rate and thereby the buildup of overall ${}^{13}\text{C}$ polarization.
+The ${}^{13}\text{C}$ spin-diffusion coefficient in PBA evaluated from the R dependence of the initial buildup rate in comparison with numerical simulation was found to be 2 orders of magnitude lower than the spin-diffusion coefficient for the naturally abundant ${}^{13}\text{C}$ spins in diamond.

-- 390 The optical bulk DNP experiments in NV--containing diamonds reported so far used all continuous-wave laser light sources, whereas we have demonstrated a pulsed optical excitation for the first time.
+The optical bulk DNP experiments in NV--containing diamonds reported so far all used continuous-wave laser light sources, whereas we have demonstrated a pulsed optical excitation for the first time.
 The optical polarization of NV- centers in microdiamonds was 16 %.
 The polarization of the electrons in the ground triplet state created through the pulsed photo-excitation can be lower than that obtained through continuous photo-excitation, in particular when the pulse length is shorter than the decay time of the meta-stable singlet state 1E to the triplet ground state 3A2, which is ca. 300-400 ns (Doherty et al., 2013) (see Fig. 1).
-On the other hand, the pulsed excitation can be beneficial in preventing NV- from photo-ionization to NV0 (S = 1/2) - (Loretz et al., 2017; Chen et al., 2017).
+On the other hand, the pulsed excitation to NV0 (S = 1/2) (Loretz et al., 2017; Chen et al., 2017).